Western culture: Industrial Revolution

 A Watt steam engine.
 The steam engine, made of iron and fueled primarily by coal, propelled the Industrial Revolution in Great Britain and the world.

+During the Great Divergence, the Western world overcame pre-modern growth constraints and emerged during the 19th century as the most powerful and wealthy world civilization, eclipsing Qing China, Mughal India, Tokugawa Japan, and the Ottoman Empire.
+European states colonized most of the planet; only thirteen present-day independent countries escaped formal colonization by European powers.
+There are a many theories to explain the Great Divergence, including lack of government intervention, high bridging social capital, geography, colonialism, and customary traditions.

 The Industrial Revolution was the transition to new manufacturing processes in the period from about 1760 to sometime between 1820 and 1840.
-This included going from hand production methods to machines, new chemical manufacturing and iron production processes, improved efficiency of water power, the increasing use of steam power, and the development of machine tools.
+This included transitions from hand production methods to machines, new chemical manufacturing and iron production processes, more efficient water power, increased use of steam power, and the development of machine tools.
 These transitions began in Great Britain and spread to Western Europe and North America within a few decades.

-The Industrial Revolution marks a major turning point in history; almost every aspect of daily life was influenced in some way.
+The Industrial Revolution marks a major turning point in history; almost every aspect of daily life was influenced.
 In particular, average income and population began to exhibit unprecedented sustained growth.
-Some economists say that the major impact of the Industrial Revolution was that the standard of living for the general population began to increase consistently for the first time in history, although others have said that it did not begin to meaningfully improve until the late 19th and 20th centuries.
+Some economists say that the major impact of the Industrial Revolution was that the standard of living for the general population began to increase consistently for the first time in history, although others have said that it did not begin to meaningfully improve until the late 19th and 20th centuries while the Maddison Project argues that GDP per capita in Western Europe had diverged at least as early as 1400.
 The precise start and end of the Industrial Revolution is still debated among historians, as is the pace of economic and social changes.
-GDP per capita was broadly stable before the Industrial Revolution and the emergence of the modern capitalist economy, while the Industrial Revolution began an era of per-capita economic growth in capitalist economies.
-Economic historians are in agreement that the onset of the Industrial Revolution is the most important event in the history of humanity since the domestication of animals, plants and fire.
+Economic historians agree that the onset of the Industrial Revolution is the most important event in human history since the domestication of animals, plants and fire.

-The First Industrial Revolution evolved into the Second Industrial Revolution in the transition years between 1840 and 1870, when technological and economic progress continued with the increasing adoption of steam transport (steam-powered railways, boats, and ships), the large-scale manufacture of machine tools and the increasing use of machinery in steam-powered factories.
+The First Industrial Revolution evolved into the Second Industrial Revolution in the transition years between 1840 and 1870, when technological and economic progress continued with the adoption of steam transport (steam-powered railways, boats, and ships), large-scale manufacture of machine tools and increased use of machinery in steam-powered factories.